 Calendar of Activities

-The John Carlson Lecture communicates exciting new results in climate science to the general public.
-Free of charge and open to the general public, the lecture is made possible by a generous gift from MIT alumnus John H. Carlson to the Lorenz Center at MIT.
+The John Carlson Lecture communicates exciting new results in climate science to the general public. held at the IMAX theater at the New England Aquarium, free of charge, and open to the general public, the lecture is made possible by a generous gift from MIT alumnus John H. Carlson to the Lorenz Center at MIT.

 6:30 p.m. – 8:00 p.m.

 7:00 p.m.
 Lecture

 Three million years ago, ice covered Canada for the first time, the first “Ice Age,” in hundreds of millions of years.
 In that first Ice Age, the sheet of ice covering Canada reached as far south as Missouri.
 Approximately 100 subsequent “Ice Ages” have occurred since that time, with the retreat from the last one occurring between 20,000 to 10,000 years ago.

 Concurrently, ancestors to mountain lions crossed the Isthmus of Panamá, from North America to South America to wreak havoc among animal life there, while giant Armadillo-like animals moved in the opposite direction into North America.
 Mountain lions and armadillos are but two among many species that made such journeys, in what biologists call the “Great American Interchange.”